Kitware/eSimMon/docs/data.md

 ![Data Range](img/data_range.png)

 ### Playing steps
 When an item is dropped into a cell the available plots will begin playing, displaying the next time step every second.
-This can be paused, resumed, or stepped through manually at the bottom of the navigation drawer.
+This can be paused, resumed, or stepped through manually at the bottom of the navigation menu.
 When left playing the plots will continue to update as new data is ingested.

 ![Play Data](img/steps.png)